-What is Jeremy Lin's net worth?
-Jeremy Lin's net worth is $600 thousand dollars and his 2012 salary is $800,000.
-Born in Los Angeles, California, Jeremy Lin grew up near San Francisco, and began playing basketball with his father and brother at the local YMCA.
+Jeremy Lin net worth and salary: Jeremy Lin is an American professional basketball player who has a net worth of $16 million.
+Jeremy Lin was born in Los Angeles, California on August 23, 1988.
+Lin grew up near San Francisco, and began playing basketball with his father and brother at the local YMCA.
 He led his high school team to a record year, his senior of school, and was ranked as the Division II Player of the Year by a large number of California sports reporters.
 He wanted to attend an Ivy League School, or a school with a strong basketball team, but due to his low-key, but highly effective style of play, he was unable to capture anyone's attention.
 Eventually, a recruiter from Harvard saw him in a game and recognized his excellent level of play.
 He played for Harvard from 2006 to 2010, where he was highly successful and won numerous accolades.
 However, after graduation, he did not receive any NBA offers.
 Donnie Nelson of the Mavericks offered him the opportunity to play in the Summer League, and by the end of his time there, he had begun to turn heads.
 After playing intermittently for multiple teams, he signed with the New York Knicks.
 After teammate Baron Davis was injured, Lin got his big shot as a starter.
 He went on to lead the Knicks to 7 straight wins and launched what the sports world is referring to as "Linsanity".
 He has become the most popular player on the team and has revolutionized the Knicks' franchise.
 Lin is now averaging more than 25 points per game and 8.5 assists solidifying his starting spot in the lineup.

 Jeremy Lin Salary and Contract: